quisys/bashtar/README.md

 ## mac compatibility

-for this program to work on a Mac, it requires `aplay` to point to `sox`
+for this program to work on a Mac, it requires `aplay` to point to `play`

-`sudo ln -s /usr/bin/sox /usr/bin/aplay`
+`sudo ln -s /usr/bin/play /usr/bin/aplay`

 # usage